Thanks to his autobiografical works, the life of Oswald von Wolkenstein (approx. 1377 - 1445) is well documented.

 Oswald von Wolkenstein - a well-known minstrel, poet, composer and diplomat - was born around 1376 or 1377 at Scaunia Castle, or Schöneck Castle, in the Val Pusteria valley.
 He was one out of the seven children of Katharina von Villanders, from the important noble family of the Lords of Villandro, and of Friedrich von Wolkenstein, from the Lords of Wolkenstein.
 The home castle of this dynasty was Trostburg Castle, which nowadays houses the South Tyrolean Castles Museum.

 Oswald von Wolkenstein spent most of his childhood years at Trostburg Castle.
 Around 1387, at the age of only 10, he left his home and started an adventurous vagrant life through large parts of Europe, probably as far as the Near East.
-At that time he already wrote ballads about Prussia, Hungary, Spain, Persia and other countries.
+At that time he already wrote ballads about Prussia, Hungary, the present-day Spain, Persia and other countries.
 When his father died in 1399, he returned to South Tyrol, where a long inheritance dispute with his brothers followed.
 Only in 1407, the inheritance was divided: Oswald von Wolkenstein received a third of Castelvecchio Castle (Burg Hauenstein) in Siusi allo Sciliar, the other two thirds were awarded to the knight Martin Jäger.

 In 1415, Oswald von Wolkenstein took part in the Council of Constance following Frederick IV, Duke of Austria, and was subsequently taken up in the service of Sigismund of Luxembourg, Holy Roman Emperor from 1433.
 His task was to act as an intermediary between the king and the Tyrolean aristocrats who opposed the expansion of the sovereign power by Duke Frederick IV.
 In 1421, Oswald von Wolkenstein captured the entire income of Castelvecchio Castle, but only one-third of it belonged to him.
 Subsequently he was imprisoned at Forst Castle near Merano, and tortured.
 After years of escape and imprisonment, Castelvecchio Castle remained in his hands, but he had to pay the knight Martin Jäger a compensation and to swear an oath of truce.